Codey-LAB/Multi-LLM-API-Gateway/README.md

 [TOOL.llm_complete_END]
 ```

-Add a new tool = edit `.pyfun` only.
+Add a new tool/Provider/API_URL or something else just = edit `.pyfun` only.
 No code changes required.

 ---

 ## Security Design

-- All API keys via HF Space Secrets — never hardcoded, never in `.pyfun`
+- All API keys via e.g. HF Space Secrets — never hardcoded, never in `.pyfun`
 - `list_active_tools` returns key **names** only, never values
 - DB tools are `SELECT`-only, enforced at application level
 - Direct execution of `app/*` is blocked by design
 - `app/*` has zero access to `fundaments/` internals
 - Built on [PyFundaments](PyFundaments.md) — security-first Python architecture

 > PyFundaments is not perfect.
-But it's more secure than most of what runs in production today.
+But it's more secure than most of what runs in production today!

 ---